Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 School District Estimates

-The other substantial change in the methodology is the replacement of the decennial 2000 sample estimates of school-age poverty as one of the inputs to the school district estimation process with estimates derived from the latest five-year sample of the American Community Survey (ACS 2007-11).
-In the 2011 decennial census, no long-form survey questions were included.
-This decennial sample data has now been replaced by the continuous measurement ACS.
+The other substantial change in the methodology is the replacement of the decennial 2000 sample estimates of school-age poverty as one of the inputs to the school district estimation process with estimates derived from the latest five-year sample of the American Community Survey (ACS 2006-10).
+In the 2010 decennial census, no long-form survey questions were included.
+Decennial sample data has now been replaced by the continuous measurement ACS.
 So the SAIPE program also replaced the decennial sample estimates as an input to the school district process.

 There are tradeoffs in using the two different sources as an input to the school district estimation process.
 The survey associated with the decennial 2000, in general, has lower errors associated with sampling than the ACS five-year survey.
 To the ACS advantage, the ACS five-year estimates are more timely relative to the decennial 2000 as an input to 2011 estimation.
 Combining the two effects, preliminary evaluation indicates that the ACS five-year estimate as an estimator of current-year poverty represents an improvement in relative error compared to using the decennial 2000 estimate.
 The impact on the final SAIPE school-district estimates will thus yield an improvement in precision, but a fuller evaluation is required to give more detail on how the uncertainty of these estimates have improved.